 Here is a shortlist of items that we ask our athletes to bring:

 What do they do?

 Workouts will vary for each day and each age group.
-However the basic philosophy is to keep wrestling fun our younger athletes and teach them basic positions.
-Games, conditioning, live situations, and a good portion of agility drills.
+However, the basic philosophy is to keep wrestling fun for our younger athletes and teach them basic positions: games, conditioning, live situations, and a good portion of agility drills.
 We have modeled our youth program on 2012 Olympian Jake Herbert's Base Wrestling system.
 You can read more about it HERE.

 What is the Time commitment?